Keating Channel Pedestrian Bridge

 Project Goals

-Together, Waterfront Toronto, the City of Toronto, MCFN and the CAC, identified and refined six project goals to guide the bridge design and implementation:
+Together, Waterfront Toronto, the City of Toronto, MCFN and the CAC, identified six foundational project goals:

 Indigenous Design and Engagement